tserg/vyro/README.md

 ### Building from source

-If you are building from source, either because you want to contribute or just that you want to explore the codebase, we reccomend you work within a virtual environment.
-Since we utilize [poetry](https://python-poetry.org/docs/#installation) as our dependency management system, you can easily setup your virtual environment by doing this at the root of the project.
+If you are building from source, either because you want to contribute or explore the codebase, we recommend you work within a virtual environment.
+Since we utilize [poetry](https://python-poetry.org/docs/#installation) as our dependency management system, you can easily setup your virtual environment by doing this at the root of the project:

 ```bash
 poetry install